-Hibiclens, trusted by hospitals for over 40 years as a pre-operative skin wash, can help prevent surgical site infections (SSIs) and continues to work for up to 24 hours.1
+Hibiclens, trusted by hospitals for over 40 years as a pre-operative skin wash, can help reduce the risk of surgical site infections (SSIs) caused by germs that live on the skin.

 Protecting yourself before surgery